parane/SentimentAnalysis/README.md

 # SentimentAnalysis
-Classify the sentiment of sentences from the Rotten Tomatoes dataset
+Classify the sentiment of sentences from the Rotten Tomatoes dataset.

 Machine Learning Assignment
 ============================